wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-conversation-bots/includes/1-introduction.md

 ## Additional resources

 Refer to the following repository for additional resources associated with this module.
-This repository includes completed code samples from the exercise units found in this module: [20 Task-oriented interactions in Microsoft Teams with messaging extensions](https://github.com/officedev/TrainingContent/tree/master/Teams/20%20Messaging%20Extensions).
+This repository includes completed code samples from the exercise units found in this module: [40 Create interactive conversational bots for Microsoft Teams](https://github.com/OfficeDev/TrainingContent/tree/master/Teams/40%20Conversational%20Bots).

+This module is also available as the screencast [Create interactive conversational bots for Microsoft Teams](https://www.youtube.com/watch?v=zSIysk0yL0Q).